 Not all districts or charter schools offer an ISP, and the school can not force a student to enroll in an independent study program.
 There are a variety of formats for an independent study program.
 An alternative school or program of choice can offer the ISP, through charter schools or online classes.
 Much like the charter school, this option is still through a public school and will have requirements that other home-based education options do not have.

-Homeschooling Through a Private School Affidavit
+4. Homeschooling in California Through a Private School Affidavit

 The final way to homeschool a child in California is through the filing of a private school affidavit (PSA).
 The parent must file the affidavit with the California state department of education.
 The purpose of the testimony is to inform the state of California that the child is exempt from mandatory public school enrollment and attendance.
 There is an online application, available October 1-15, to file a PSA, and a copy must be kept at the private school (home) for every year that homeschooling will be taking place in that home.